Home > Winter > Skiing

 Testing women’s ski jackets at Crested Butte Mountain Resort on a deep, cold day; (photo/Jason Hummel)

-Leading the team, GearJunkie Senior Editor Morgan Tilton specializes in the snowsports category and grew up in the mountains of Southwest Colorado, where she still lives and plays all winter from the slopes to the backcountry on two planks and one, human-powered and by motor.
-She’s worn a ton of ski jackets over the past 3 decades and has been a gear journalist covering snowsports for more than a decade in the outdoor industry.
-That includes reporting at nearly 16 outdoor industry trade shows for the Outdoor Retailer Daily and Snow Show Daily, and serving as Snowboard Editor at Teton Gravity Research.
+Leading the team, GearJunkie Senior Editor Morgan Tilton specializes in snowsports and grew up skiing in the mountains of Southwest Colorado.
+She’s been a gear journalist for more than a decade including reporting at nearly 16 outdoor industry trade shows for the Outdoor Retailer Daily and Snow Show Daily, and serving as Snowboard Editor at Teton Gravity Research.

 Buyer’s Guide: How to Choose a Women’s Ski Jacket